Meet the Early Career Scholars Subcommittee (ECSS)

 The NAASC Early Career Scholar Subcommittee (ECSS), was founded Fall 2021 to

 1) ensure that Early Career Scholars (ECS) have representation in NAASC activities at all stages of activity development & implementation, and 2) to provide a forum where we can collaboratively address issues specific to ECS.
-ECSS liaises with NAASC via the NAASC Diversity, Equity, and Inclusion Leadership Committee (DEILC.)
+ECSS liaises with NAASC via the quarterly NAASC meetings and other working groups.

 In addition to the elected NAASC member that serves as committee co-chair, we occasionally invite additional people that have expressed interest in supporting ECS to serve as ‘community members’.
 We are open to additional interested community members to take part in ECSS activities.

-2. Develop ECS-supportive activities based on community input
+1. Develop ECS-supportive activities based on personal interest and/or community input

-3. Develop ECS connections as Arabidopsis Community membership commences
+2. Develop ECS connections in the Arabidopsis Community

-4. Develop career & professional development events and activities for the next NAASC-sponsored ICAR (ICAR 2024, UC San Diego)
+3. Develop career & professional development events and activities for the next NAASC-sponsored ICAR (every third year; some years the elected ECS won’t work on this topic)

 Early Career Scholar (ECS) members of the ECSS